The Economics

 Mistral: credible, and structurally behind

-This is not a talent problem.
-Mistral ships genuinely good models.
-It is a capital problem.
+Mistral ships genuinely good models; talent is not the constraint.
+The constraint is capital.
 Its September 2025 Series C raised €1.7 billion, led by the Dutch chip-equipment maker ASML, which became its largest shareholder; in early 2026 it arranged an $830 million debt facility to buy some 13,800 Nvidia chips for a data centre near Paris.19 Those are serious European numbers.
 They are also roughly two orders of magnitude below the compute commitments Ledger 6 described on the American side.
 Frontier-tier monetisation is gated by frontier-tier compute, and frontier-tier compute is gated by capital Mistral cannot raise at American scale.
+Mistral’s own public revenue target for 2026 is $1 billion: a serious number, and roughly a fiftieth of where Anthropic’s run rate already stood by May.19

 Mistral’s response is to stop competing on the duopoly’s terms: less pure model-API rivalry, more sovereign and on-premise offerings, vertical models for regulated European industries, and the pitch that a European customer may want a European supplier for reasons that are not only technical.
 That is a sane strategy.
 It is also, plainly, the strategy of a company that has accepted it will not win the raw-scale race.